radovluk/Smart-Contract-Exercise/02-Decentralized-Voting-System/task/task-code/README.md

 $ npm -v
 ```

 Both commands should return the installed version numbers of Node.js and NPM respectively.
+Node.js provides the runtime environment required to execute JavaScript-based tools like Hardhat, while NPM is used to manage the packages and dependencies needed for development.

-#### Setting Up the Project:
+**Setting Up the Project:**

 1. Visit the following [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/02-Decentralized-Voting-System/task/task-code?ref_type=heads) and clone it to your local machine.
 2. Open a terminal and navigate to the project directory.
 3. Install the project dependencies by running `npm install`.